Survivorship: Late Effects After Radiation for Head and Neck Cancer

 • Use fragrance and dye-free soaps and moisturizers in the area if your skin is sensitive after radiation.

 After radiation, the skin in the treated area is more sensitive to sunlight.
 This sensitivity will last for your lifetime.
 Practice sun safety, use plenty of sunscreen, wear a wide-brimmed hat, and keep skin in the treated area covered with clothing.
-Try to avoid being out in the sun between the hours of 10 am-4 pm when it is the strongest.
+Try not to be out in the sun between the hours of 10 am-4 pm when it is the strongest.

-If you notice any new or worsening skin issues anywhere on your body, you should contact your provider for an assessment.
+If you notice any new or worsening skin issues, you should call your provider. inics

 Managing Late Effects

-If you experience any concerning or lasting symptoms, contact your care team.
-Some side effects require specialized care from healthcare providers experienced in working with cancer survivors.
-Interdisciplinary survivorships clinics are available at many cancer centers.
-If a clinic is not available near you, talk with your oncology care team about resources for managing your late effects.
+Tell your care team about any new or worsening symptoms.
+Some side effects need care from healthcare providers who specialize in working with cancer survivors.
+There are interdisciplinary survivorships clinics at many cancer centers.
+If there is not a survivorship clinic near you, talk with your oncology care team about support for managing your late effects.

 Feuerstein, M., & Nekhlyudov, L. (2018).
 Handbook of Cancer Survivorship, 2nd.
 Ed.
 Springer, https://doi.org/10.1007/978-3-319-77432